volcano-sh/website/content/en/docs/spark_on_volcano.md

 ### Spark on volcano

 Spark operates on Volcano in two forms.Here we take the form of a simpler spark-operator [1].
-There is also a more complex deployment method that can be referred to [2].

 Install spark-operator through Helm.